Van der Waals heterostructure configuration effect on exciton and thermoelectric characteristics: Results and discussion

+Electrons and holes interact more strongly in two-dimensional electrical systems.
+These two quasiparticels come together with excitonic binding energy and can be calculated using band structure, which usually involves using effective mass and a dielectric screen.
+The polarizability of a material controls its dielectric screening, or the rate at which an electron cloud surrounding a molecule is deformed by an external electric field, resulting in a temporary dipole.
+It is crucial to quantify the strength of intermolecular interactions.The strength of the interaction determines exciton binding energy.
+Fig.~\ref{fig2} depicts how excitonic effects bind at either different or identical k-points, resulting in variations in the exciton energy.
+Electrons can excite either directly or indirectly, depending on their band orientation.

-Fig.~\ref{fig2} illustrates that a quasi-particle band gap estimated using the Bethe Salpeter Equation (BSE) is equal to the sum of the optical gap and the exciton binding energy, and is a popular choice because it produces the exact band gap.
-The $\mathrm{G_{0}W_{0}}$~\cite{HFOTTK_2013}, on the other hand, yielded somewhat similar band gap values.
-One can note that $\mathrm{E_{B}+E_{g}^{opt}=E_{g}^{GW}-E_{g}^{KS}}$, exciton binding energy and optical gap are often difficult to distinguish due to a lack of a distinct line between photoabsorption and resonant excitation energy.
-Thus, the estimated values of exciton binding energy for $\mathrm{2H-MoS_{2}}$ and $\mathrm{2H-MoSe_{2}}$ are $\mathrm{1.99~eV}$ and $\mathrm{1.68~eV}$, respectively, which are surprisingly similar to the experimental values within the range of $\mathrm{1.96-1.99~eV}$ and $\mathrm{1.682-1.712~eV}$ in the corresponding order as published in Refs~\cite{JVJDDTGS_2020, Bhatnagar2022, Philipp_2013, Liu_2015}.
-As a result, we can conclude that the remaining structural configuration of $\mathrm{E_{B}+E_{g}^{opt}}$ will lie between the two ranges specified above.
+The Bethe-Salpeter equation~(BSE) has been demonstrated to be reliable in determining the quasi-particle band gap.
+The Coulomb term defines the screened electron-hole interaction that produces excitons and is used to properly compute the optical gap.
+Fig.~\ref{fig3} shows that a quasi-particle band gap calculated using the Bethe Salpeter Equation equals the optical gap plus the exciton binding energy.
+Our work used the hydrogen model to calculate the exciton binding energy of bilayer $\mathrm{2H-MoS_{2}}$, which is in agreement with the BSE value reported in Ref~\cite{OTLSRFTKS_2016}.
+One can note that $\mathrm{E_{B}+E_{g}^{opt}=E_{g}^{BSE}}$, exciton binding energy and optical gap are often difficult to distinguish due to a lack of a distinct line between photoabsorption and resonant excitation energy.
+Thus, the estimated sum values of exciton binding energy and electronic gap are similar to the experimental values as published in Refs~\cite{HFOTTK_2013, JVJDDTGS_2020, Bhatnagar2022, Philipp_2013, Liu_2015}.

-In two-dimensional electronic systems, the coulomb interaction between electrons and holes is much stronger.
-Band structure effects are incorporated using an excitonic effective mass and dielectric screen.
-Exciton binding energies are directly proportional to band gaps.
-Fig.~\ref{fig3} depicts how excitonic effects bound at different and identical k-points, resulting in changes in exciton gap size.
-Mono and bilayers have a higher amount due to their lower dielectric constants~\cite{OTLSRFTKS_2016}.

-Figs.~\ref{fig4} and~\ref{fig5} highlight that the MoSSe-MoSSe and MoSe2-MoS2 hetrostructure configurations have a higher number of hot-electron populations, giving rise to a gradual increase in hot electron mobility.
-However, when temperature rises, the hot-electron population gradually declines, except in the aforementioned structure, triggering relatively fast hot electron mobility.
-Therefore, $\mathrm{MoSe_{2}-MoS_{2}}$ and $\mathrm{MoSeSe-MoSSe}$ were positioned at the maximum achievable hetrocity, resulting in increased hot electron density and a significant contribution to the steady increase in hot electron mobility.